eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_services.rst

 ROS 2 services are another communication mechanism between nodes.
 Services implement a client-server paradigm based on ROS 2 messages and types.
 Further information about ROS 2 services can be found on  :ref:`Understanding services <ROS2Services>`.

-Ready to use code related to this concepts can be found on micro-ROS-demos `addtwoints_server <https://github.com/micro-ROS/micro-ROS-demos/tree/humble/rclc/addtwoints_server/main.c>`_ and `addtwoints_client <https://github.com/micro-ROS/micro-ROS-demos/tree/humble/rclc/addtwoints_client/main.c>`_ examples.
+Ready to use code related to this concepts can be found on micro-ROS demos repository `addtwoints_server <https://github.com/micro-ROS/micro-ROS-demos/tree/humble/rclc/addtwoints_server/main.c>`_ and `addtwoints_client <https://github.com/micro-ROS/micro-ROS-demos/tree/humble/rclc/addtwoints_client/main.c>`_ examples.

 Server
 ------